-How the Strategy is organized
+How the Strategy is organised

 The Strategy is organized on a framework of six functions and all of these functions contribute in varying measures to the high-level objectives of the IOC Vision:

-Ocean research - Foster ocean research to strengthen knowledge of ocean and coastal processes and human impacts upon them.
+Ocean research - Foster ocean research to strengthen knowledge of ocean and coastal processes and human impacts upon them

 Observing system/data management - Maintain, strengthen and integrate global ocean observing, data and information systems.

 Early warning and services - Develop early warning systems and preparedness to mitigate the risks of tsunamis and ocean-related hazards.